Storage Engine

 Stoolap supports a variety of data types, each with optimized storage:

-- Int64 - Optimized for 64-bit integers
+- INTEGER - 64-bit signed integers

-- Float64 - Optimized for 64-bit floating-point numbers
+- FLOAT - 64-bit floating-point numbers

-- JSON - Optimized for JSON documents
+- JSON - JSON documents

 Version Management